kitmonisit/geec-makina/README.md

 1. Send the HTTP POST to `http://vast-lake-95491.herokuapp.com/send_message`.
 1. The response you should get is the `plaintext`.
 Your message was accepted.
 Hooray!

+There is a Python example for the above actions in [client.py](security/tests/client.py).

 A note on keys and sender name to prepend:

 - If you are `node03`, use the `private` and `sign` keys with filename `node03`.